 Submit an Application

-For technical assistance with submitting the SF-424 and SF-LLL in Grants.gov, contact the Grants.gov Customer Support Hotline at 800–518–4726 or 606–545–5035, at Grants.gov customer support webpage , or by email at [email protected].
+For technical assistance with submitting an application in Grants.gov, contact the Grants.gov Customer Support Hotline at 800–518–4726 or 606–545–5035 or email them at [email protected].
 The Grants.gov Support Hotline operates 24 hours a day, 7 days a week, except on federal holidays.

-For technical assistance with submitting the full application in DOJ's Justice Grants System (JustGrants), contact the JustGrants Service Desk at [email protected].
-The JustGrants Service Desk operates 5 a.m. to 9 p.m. eastern time (ET) Monday to Friday, and 9 a.m. to 5 p.m.
+For technical assistance with submitting the full application in DOJ's JustGrants, contact the JustGrants Service Desk at [email protected].
+The JustGrants Service Desk operates 5 a.m. to 9 p.m.
+Eastern Time (ET) Monday to Friday, and 9 a.m. to 5 p.m.
 ET on Saturday, Sunday, and federal holidays.

 An applicant that experiences unforeseen Grants.gov or JustGrants technical issues beyond its control that prevent it from submitting its application by the deadline must email the National Criminal Justice Reference Service Response Center (Response Center) at [email protected] within 24 hours after the application deadline to request approval to submit its application after the deadline.